kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 The first time the [`branchff`] tool is run on a branch it will
 - do a clone of `k/k` to a temporary directory
 - run a git merge-base
-- run a few cleanup scripts to insure the branch’s generated API bits are in order
+- run a few cleanup scripts to ensure the branch’s generated API bits are in order
   (master branch content will move on toward version `n+1`, while release branch needs to stay at version `n`)
 - commit the results of those scripts to the branch
 - push to the GitHub remote release branch